• FB

 The beer matters in this recipe

-Being married to a beer snob we always have a ton on hand to work with.
+Being married to a beer snob, we always have a ton on hand to work with.
 I tried more than my fair share.
 The best beer I’ve found for this recipe is Guinness Draught Stout.
-It, as it cooks, adds such incredible depth of flavor that any other beer.
+As it cooks, it adds an incredible depth of flavor.

-What I did find was that the stout beers – those darker beers, when cooked infused such an intense flavor that you find yourself being unable to stop eating the beef (case in point last night when I made this recipe).
+What I did find was that the stout beers—those darker beers—infused such an intense flavor when cooked that you find yourself unable to stop eating the beef (case in point last night when I made this recipe).

-If you’re not a beer drinker, like I am, you can buy just single cans/bottles in most grocery stores so you don’t have to feel concerned about having to buy a whole case.
+If you’re not a beer drinker, like I am, you can buy single cans or bottles in most grocery stores, so you don’t have to feel concerned about having to buy a whole case.

 Guinness Corned Beef & Cabbage